Jemoka/blag/content/posts/KBhsoviet_perspective_on_cold_war.md

 ## Reading notes {#reading-notes}

-### communism is working towards revolution {#communism-is-working-towards-revolution}

-mankind is a process of revolutionary changes

 ### Because feeling for self-endowment, they wish to build socialist society {#because-feeling-for-self-endowment-they-wish-to-build-socialist-society}

 As Communists considered themselves as a vanguard of the revolutionary proletariat – their “aim” was to build socialist society in the whole world.